-The subject site will be fully developed with vehicular and pedestrian access, both from public rights-of-way as well as within and throughout the site.
-The proposed medical marijuana cultivation facility will not create any additional demand for access than will be provided by the associated parking and drive aisle.
+The project site will be fully developed with vehicular and pedestrian access, both from public rights-of-way as well as within and throughout the site.
+The proposed medical marijuana cultivation building complex will not create any additional demand for access than will be provided by the associated parking and drive aisle.
 Staff recommends this finding.

-I. That there will not be an adverse effect upon desirable neighborhood characteristics.
+That there will not be an adverse effect upon desirable neighborhood characteristics.

 Desirable neighborhood characteristics include long-range views from existing properties and business of surrounding mountains, and the future development of light industry on the site and surrounding area.
-The proposed building's low height (less than 24 feet) will not impede long-range views.
-While the proposed medical marijuana cultivation facility will fully occupy the subject site, surrounding lands available for other businesses will not be limited in their future development by the proposed use.
+The proposed building's height (approximately 33 feet) will not impede long-range views.
+In addition, the proposed medical marijuana cultivation facility will not fully occupy the subject site due to the requirement for on-site water retention on the east side of the property.
+Surrounding lands available for other businesses will not be limited in their future development by the proposed use.
 Staff recommends this finding.